Key takeaways

 - ROC and MCA records such as board minutes, annual filings, director KYC, and statutory registers.

-- Bank statements, payment gateway logs, accounts receivable and accounts payable data for vendors and customers.
+- Bank statements, payment gateway logs, vendor invoices, and customer billing data.

 Virtual accounting platforms help by centralizing this data.
 A secure dashboard cuts sprawl.
-See how a finance dashboard helps.
 You move away from spreadsheets in email and files on chat.
 That reduces exposure and gives you one source of truth.

 This is where AI Accountant shines.
 The dashboard shows live accounting data, tax timelines, recent transactions, and document status.
 It brings data together.
 It also creates a clear trail for reviews and audits.